UVA rays penetrate clothing. Why are uva rays needed for chickens? Benefits

 PA++ = PPD 4 to 8

-PA+++ = PPD 8 to 16
+PA+++ = PPD from 8 to 16

-PA++++ = PPD 16 and up
+PA++++ = PPD 16 and above

-Take for example one of the best sunscreens on iHerb Badger Company, Zinc Oxide Sunscreen Cream, SPF 30, Unscented, 2.9 fl oz (87 ml)
+Let's take for example one of the best sunscreens on iHerb Badger Company, Zinc Oxide Sunscreen Cream, SPF 30, Unscented, 2.9 fl oz (87 ml)

-Reading the description:
+Read the description:

 - zinc oxide